 Qualitywatch

-While many national organisations are monitoring the quality of care, the Nuffield Trust and the Health Foundation believe there is also a need for independent scrutiny by non-statutory bodies.
+While different national organisations and arm's length bodies monitor the quality of care, the Nuffield Trust believes there is an urgent need for more independent and impartial scrutiny by non-statutory bodies.

-QualityWatch is a joint research programme monitoring how the quality of health and social care is changing over time.
-We hope it will both augment and inform the work of other statutory national bodies and initiatives.
+QualityWatch is a research programme supported by the Health Foundation monitoring how the quality of health and social care is changing over time.

 QualityWatch aims to: